PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-11 08:04:04
+Last updated: 2024-04-11 08:04:37
-Random Quote: Some of you cared.
-None of you cared enough. - Hannah Baker
+Random Quote: I was weaned on venom, Dalt.
+Any viper takes a bite of me will rue it.  -  Gerold Dayne